alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 ### Getting Started: Tests First

 Instead of using the results-first flow of previous articles, we're going to build the project incrementally with tests that explain what we'd _like_ to accomplish and then implement logic that gets them to pass.
 To many, this is the heart of <b>Test-Driven Development, or TDD</b>.
-It's also a methodology I've practiced regularly in recent months, and I don't plan to stray from its noble path anytime soon.
+It's also a commendable philosophy to practice, and nearly essential when taking on legacy code bases.

 Let's create our first test file.
 Because this project involves compilation steps, test suite configuration, a CI/CD layer, and deployment scripts, there's quite a bit that could go wrong from development to release.
 For this reason, I generally include a canary endpoint/module in these types of projects that serves as a base case.
 I name these files _sanity.\*_ because, as the name implies, they exist solely for me to troubleshoot base integrations if anything goes awry.